smedoff/IXIS-tech-assessment/README.md

 *Procedures:*

-To run the program, start by running the 00_Prologue.R script.
+To run the program, start by openning up the R project and running the 00_Prologue.R script.
 This will set your working directory folder structure.
 Proceed through each R script in chronological order.
 R scripts given the same superscript are independent and can be run in the order of the users choosing.
 E.g., 02_historical data exploration.R can be ran before 02_historical metric analysis.R or vice versa.